Tw0Brainz/spotify-queue-ocr-monitor/README.md

 ### Setting Up Tesseract OCR

-This project uses Tesseract OCR via pytesseract.
-Please ensure that Tesseract OCR is correctly installed on your system and pytesseract is correctly configured.
+This project uses Tesseract OCR(Version 5.3.1) via pytesseract.
+Please ensure that [Tesseract OCR](https://github.com/UB-Mannheim/tesseract/wiki) is correctly installed on your system and pytesseract is correctly configured.
 If Tesseract OCR is installed at a non-standard location, make sure to update the `tesseract_cmd` variable in `ocr/process.py`: